 Washington and Lee is committed to practicing, modeling, and teaching environmental sustainability, grounded in an understanding of its human and social impacts, and in recognition of sustainability as a fundamental component of good citizenship, both local and global.

 In 2007, W&L become a signatory of the Climate Commitment, confirming a goal of campus carbon neutrality no later than 2050.
 Since then, W&L has optimized operations to reduce campus greenhouse gas emissions, to date, by 42 percent.
 Among many efforts, W&L hosts solar arrays in four campus locations, manages robust on-campus composting, and requires a minimum of LEED Silver certification in all new construction and renovation.
 Comprehensive renewable-energy planning is underway to accelerate the timeline to carbon neutrality.
 Near-term goals and strategies are detailed in the university’s Climate Action Plan.

 Cultivating both practical and academic sustainability competence is key to campus efforts.
-Sustainable-practices programming is offered to students and employees alike, and academic opportunities in sustainability are presented in subjects ranging from geology to accounting.
+Sustainable-practices programming is offered to students and employees alike, and academic opportunities in sustainability are presented in subjects ranging from earth and environmental geoscience to accounting.